subutai-io/documentation/user/pages/02.working-with-subutai/chapter.md

 #### Install the software components

-Peer owners, managers, and administrators can start using the software components built to easily access and manage peers, environments, and containers.
+Peer owners, managers, and administrators can start using the [software components](../software-components) built to easily access and manage peers, environments, and containers.

 ##### Using the E2E Plugin

 This browser plugin facilitates working with peers by managing PGP-based authentication and encryption.
 Tasks requiring authentication need PGP keys that can be generated and managed by the E2E plugin.
+[Learn to install and use it](../software-components/e2e-plugin).

 ##### Using the Control Center
 This convenient desktop application is designed for working with Subutai Bazaar and PeerOS.
 Users can create and manage peers, environments, and containers using the features of the Control Center.
+[Read more about it](../software-components/control-center).

 ##### Using the Management Console
 This online application exposes PeerOS functionality to enable creation and management of peers, environments, and containers.
 It is automatically installed and set up during peer creation.
+[Learn more about the Management Console](software-components/management-console).

 #### Using PeerOS